1j01/pbj-sandbox/README.md

 - Glue tool
 - Precise connector tool
 - Ghost trails, slow motion, gravity, and other settings
+- Keyboard shortcuts to switch tools (and to use some tools without switching)
+- Touch support

 ## Ways to Lose Data